Amazon surprised me by delivering my new Raddy RF75A 5 days early. I already knew it was small, but the size is still remarkable.

 My first test on shortwave was to do an afternoon (around 2:30 PM local time, UTC – 4) bandscan outdoors using my 20-ft wire up a tree antenna (WUT).
 After it finished, I scanned with my Tecsun PL-330 as a “good” reference radio.
 Of course, this doesn’t account for variability between the signal levels required for a station to be selected, but I think it’s a useful test.
 I did a manual forward scan on the RF75A and an ETM+ scan on the PL-330 to save time and video editing.
 The RF75A searches all frequencies within its 4.75 – 21.85 MHz range, while the PL-330 only scans the broadcast bands, omitting, for example, the locally reliable Canadian time station CHU on 7850.
 I added these to the end of the video following.
 I edited out large sections of empty space from the RF75A.

 The reader can judge the comparison for themselves.
 It seemed to me that the Tecsun PL-330 was a more sensitive radio with less noise.
-But the PL-330 is also a more expensive radio, it lacks record/playback capability and it also doesn’t have an app.
+But the PL-330 is also a larger and more expensive radio.

 I said that I didn’t expect to receive much on shortwave with the whip antenna, but I did try it around 06:00 UTC indoors in my very electrically noisy house.
 I was able to receive Radio Habana Cuba on 6000 kHz, as well as a listenable CFRX in Canada on 6070.
 I also received WWV and WWVH weakly on 10000.

-I ran a second from the feed from an MLA-30+ that was outdoors in a soaking rain.
+I ran a second test with the feed from my MLA-30+ magnetic loop antenna that was outdoors in a soaking rain.
 This was sort of an experiment, both making a video while the radio was controlled from the app, and using the audio from the radio coupled to the camera with a cable.

 Here’s one final video of the RF75A connected to the MLA-30+ just after midnight UTC.
 The rain had stopped and the antenna should have been dry.

 I did some additional testing after 2AM local time and received these signals below in my basement with just the whip antenna.
-The signals were recorded by the radio.
+These signals were recorded by the radio.

 VHF